-Press the Digital button on the front panel or touch the Digital descriptor box on the bottom to open the Digital dialog box, touch Bus to open the Digital Bus dialog box.
+Click the Digital descriptor box on the bottom to open the Digital dialog box, click Bus to open the Digital Bus dialog box.

 - A. Select Bus1 or Bus2

 - B. Set the data format of the digital bus (binary, decimal, unsigned decimal, and hexadecimal)

 - C. Set the bit width of the digital bus

 - D. Set the digital bus data

 - E. Reset the digital bus data to the default state

 - F. Enable/disable the display of the digital bus

-- G. Set the vertical position of the bus

-- H. Return to the previous menu
+- G. Return to the previous menu